jekyllgrim/ZScript_Basics/Best_Practices.md

 ## Using a consistent indentation style

 Indentation is using tabs and/or spaces to mark the start of a new code block.
 They're covered in surprising detail [on Wikipedia](https://en.wikipedia.org/wiki/Indentation_style), so go have a look.
-Many new coders, and sometimes even the not-so-new ones, including people who have been working with DECORATE for years, have little respect for indentation, which causes a *very* serious issue: their code is hard to read.
+Many new coders, and sometimes even the not-so-new ones, including people who have been working with DECORATE for years, have little care for indentation, which causes one serious issue: their code is hard to read.

-Your instinctive reaction, most likely, is to say, "I can read it just fine!"
+Your instinctive reaction, most likely, is to say, "I can read my code just fine, thank you very much!"
 This, however, isn't the point.
 Lack of consistent indentation leads to messy code, which leads to major problems:

 1. You'll have problems reading your own code.
 You may think you won't, and perhaps you don't—for now.
 But when you decide to come back to some code you wrote months or years earlier, you'll be surprised how hard it is to navigate that crap.
 2. You'll have a much harder time getting help from others—and not because everyone is a snob who only wants to read well-written code, but because it's *genuinely* hard to read somebody else's code that isn't well-organized.